zenom/hamchron/README.md

 - Gets space weather from N0NBH every hour.
 - Gets sun images every hour.
-- Gets latest spots every 5 mins from PSK Reporter.
+- Realtime spots (1000) from PSK Reporter, dynamically updated.
-- Display spots (around 6k) on the map and highlight them by band.
+- Display spots on the map and highlight them by band.
-  - Popup that shows the Callsign, Band & Mode when clicked on.
+  - Popup that shows the Callsign, Band, Mode & Grid Square heard when clicked on.

 # Future

 - Would like to map contacts from QRZ and display on the map as well.
-- Center map on your grid square.
 - Layer filter to see spots by band instead of all.
 - Improve download/deploy.